-Recognising that our activities impact upon the environment, society and economy through our operations, our infrastructural development and our influence on the wider community of which we are a part; we are cognisant of our responsibilities in local, national and global terms.
-The hospital endeavours to implement a measured programme of continuous improvement towards sustainability in all activities to achieve our stated mission, vision and strategic goals.
+Recognising that MUH activities impact upon the environment, society and economy through its operations, infrastructural development and its influence on the wider community of which it is a part; the hospital is cognisant of its responsibilities in local, national and global terms.
+The hospital endeavours to implement a measured programme of continuous improvement towards sustainability in all activities to achieve its stated mission, vision and strategic goals.